Browsing Category

 Cherry Blossom-Topped Hideaway

 Seafood is my go-to,” says Fiori co-owner Jesse Vose.
 “Especially Maine lobster.”
-His great grandfather Robert Curtis was a lobsterman in Maine and his grandfather still ships blueberries to him from the family blueberry farm.
+His great grandfather Ralph Curtis was a lobsterman in Maine and his father even facilitates the supply blueberry juice from Down East, Maine.
 Vose grew up in Harrington (pop: 962), a shipbuilding and seafaring town in the region Mainers call “Down East,” whose “aeyah” accent was immortalized by the “Bert and I” record—as in, “The Bluebuhd slithuhred out into the hah-bah.”)
 When Vose moved to Lenoir City with his mother and stepfather at

 Gay Street’s Double-Edged Hot Spot